astral-sh/rye/docs/guide/installation.md

     * [rye-x86_64-windows.exe](https://github.com/mitsuhiko/rye/releases/latest/download/rye-x86_64-windows.exe) for 64bit Intel Windows
     * [rye-x86-windows.exe](https://github.com/mitsuhiko/rye/releases/latest/download/rye-x86-windows.exe) for 32bit Intel Windows

+    !!!Note

+        Rye does not yet use signed binaries which means that you will need to allow the execution of the downloaded executable.
+If there is no obvious way to do so, click on "More info" on the error message that shows up and then on "Run anyway".

 === "Compile Yourself"

     You need to have Rust and Cargo installed.
 If you don't have, you can use